 Schedule of Maximum Marks

 Presentation 10

-Informal Speech 30
+Exam Duration: 8 Minutes Informal Speech 30

+Candidates must be 10 - 12 years of age.
 Formal Speech 40

-Questions 10
+Questions 20

 Presentation Notes

-Candidates will be expected appropriate to their grade. to formally present and conduct themselves in a manner that is
+Candidates will be expected to formally present and conduct themselves in a manner that is appropriate to their grade.

 Informal Speech Notes

-· o give an informal speech on one of the following below.
-Candidates rown words.
-The examiner will engage the candidate in further information.
-Max Time2 Minutes
+Candidates will be expected to give an informal speech on one of the following below.
+Candidates must share their talk in their own words.
+The examiner will engage the candidate in further conversation to gather more information.
+Time Limits Min: 1 minute Max: 2 Minutes

 Candidates can choose one of the following:

-1. 2.
-3. 4.
-The world would be a better place if How to deal with bullies.
-My favourite era in history.
-Candidates own choice.
+1. The world would be a better place if

-The

-Formal Speech Notes 110000

-Candidates will be expected to give a speech to the examiner.
+- How to deal with bullies.

+- My favourite era in history.

-Topic of candidate's own choice.
+- 4. Candidates own choice.

-The examiner will then engage the candidate in further conversation to gather more information.

-Cue cards/visual aids are permitted but are only to be used for reference and not to be read from.
-Overuse of cards will incur a penalty.

-The examiner is looking for the following: Eye Contact, Clarity, Audibility, Breath C

-Questions Notes

-- 1. How the candidate went about preparing for their speech, gathering material and information. - 2.
-What is a speech?

-Candidates must be overeales of age.
+Formal Speech Notes Candidates will be expected to give a speech to the examiner.
+Time Limits • Topic of candidate's own choice.
+Min: 1 minute Max: 2 Minutes The examiner will then engage the candidate in further conversation to gather more information.
+Cue cards may be used for The examiner is looking for the following: Eye Contact, Clarity, Audibility, Breath Control, Stance. reference only.
+Overuse will incur a penalty.
+Questions Notes Questions The examiner will ask the candidate a series of questions relating to their prepared work to include: Notes The examiner will ask the candidate a series of questions relating to their prepared work to include: 1.
+How the candidate went about preparing for their speech, gathering material and Notes The examiner will ask the candidate a series of questions relating to their prepared work to include: Notes

-Schedule of Maximum Marks
+GRADE 1 Schedule of Maximum Mark

 Presentation 10

-Informal Speech 30
+Exam Duration: 10 Minutes Informal Speech 30

+Candidates must be over 12 years of age.
 Formal Speech 40

-Questions 10
+Questions 20